jamesshore/ergotest/docs/automation_api.md

 * import { TestRunner } from "ergotest/test_runner.js"

-Use `TestRunner` to run your tests.
+Use the `TestRunner` class to run your tests.

 * [TestRunner.create()](#testrunnercreate) - Instantiate `TestRunner`
 * [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync) - Run tests in a child process